 Several additional genes are associated with susceptibility to hepatitis B infection.
 The IFNGR1 gene is located at 6q23.3 and encodes the interferon gamma (IFN-γ) receptor 1, which has an important role in cell-to-cell communications and can be activated in response to infection, but it is not specific to hepatitis B. Patients with significant dysfunction in this gene have a particular immune deficiency that leaves them extremely susceptible to mycobacterial infections.

 A more subtle change in the promoter region at location -56 in this gene has shown significant association with the natural history of hepatitis B infection.
-Individuals with the C allele at this location were found in a study to be more likely to clear the virus, whereas individuals with the T allele at this location were more likely to have persistent viral infections.
+Individuals with the C allele at this location were found in a study to be more likely to clear the virus, whereas individuals with the T allele at this location were more likely to have persistent viral infection.

 The IFNAR2 gene is located at 21q22.1 and encodes the IFN-alpha, -beta, and -omega receptor 2.
 Although it presumably is like the previous gene, with multiple functions in the immune system, at the present time it is known only to be associated with susceptibility to hepatitis B.